GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: Appendix

 \subsection{Dataset Characteristics and Composition}

-To further explore the characteristics of the GeoArena-1K dataset, we employ GPT-4o to annotate the collected images, focusing on three key aspects: \begin{enumerate}[leftmargin=*] \item whether the image depicts an indoor or outdoor setting. \item whether the image contains prominent, recognizable text. \item whether the image features a landmark, such as a historical site or natural icon. \end{enumerate}
+To further explore the characteristics of the dataset, we employ GPT 4o to annotate the collected images, focusing on three key aspects: \begin{enumerate}[leftmargin=*] \item Scene Type: whether the image depicts an indoor or outdoor setting. \item Text Presence: whether the image contains prominent, recognizable text. \item Landmark Presence: whether the image features a landmark, such as a historical site or natural icon. \end{enumerate}

 The corresponding results are presented in Figure~\ref{fig:geoarena-1k-composition}.
-The figure comprises three doughnut charts, each illustrating the distribution of one of the annotated attributes across the GeoArena-1K dataset: Indoor/Outdoor Distribution: \begin{enumerate}[leftmargin=*] \item The first doughnut chart indicates that 94.2\% of images are classified as outdoor scenes, with only 5.8\% representing indoor environments.
+The figure comprises three doughnut charts, each illustrating the distribution of one of the annotated attributes across the dataset: \begin{enumerate}[leftmargin=*] \item The first doughnut chart indicates that 94.2\% of images are classified as outdoor scenes, with only 5.8\% representing indoor environments.
 This pronounced skew toward outdoor imagery aligns with the global scope of GeoArena, where user-submitted images are likely dominated by exterior scenes captured in diverse geographic contexts. \item Text Presence: The second doughnut chart reveals a more balanced distribution, with 54.8\% of images lacking recognizable text ("no text") and 45.2\% containing text ("has text").
 This near-equitable split underscores the dataset's richness, incorporating both text-free natural scenes and images with textual elements such as signs or labels.
 This variability is particularly valuable for assessing LVLM capabilities in multi-modal reasoning, where text recognition can enhance location prediction accuracy. \item Landmark Presence: The third doughnut chart shows that 84.2\% of images do not contain landmarks ("no landmark"), while 15.8\% do ("has landmark").
 The low prevalence of landmarks reflects the dataset's emphasis on general geographic scenes rather than iconic or tourist-heavy locations, offering a broad representation of natural and urban environments worldwide.
-This distribution highlights GeoArena-1K's potential to test LVLM generalization across less distinctive locales, a challenging yet realistic scenario for global geolocalization.
-Overall, these distributions reveal the GeoArena-1K dataset's heterogeneity, making it a robust resource for benchmarking LVLM performance under real-world conditions. \end{enumerate}
+This distribution highlights the dataset's potential to test LVLM generalization across less distinctive locales, a challenging yet realistic scenario for global geolocalization.
+Overall, these distributions reveal the dataset's heterogeneity, making it a robust resource for benchmarking LVLM performance under real-world conditions. \end{enumerate}